So you are planning a trip to New Zealand in the near future? Awesome!

 Keep left!
 New Zealand is part of the British Commonwealth, which means that they’re driving on the left side of the street.
 There are often accidents with tourists who temporarily forget about this and crash into oncoming traffic.
 Don’t let this be you!

 No international driver’s license is needed to drive in New Zealand, as long as you stay less than a year.
-However, the language of the license needs to include English, or you will need to carry a translation.
+However, the one of the languages on the license needs to be English, or you will need to carry a translation.

 Speeding limits vary.
 In cities and towns it’s usually either 50 or 60 and occasionally 30kph.
 Out of town and on the motorway it can be up to 100 kph, which is the maximum speed in all of New Zealand (apart from a new Motorway section near Hamilton where you can go 110 now).
 Camper vans are only allowed to drive 80 kph max.